AaronWang04/AaronWang04/README.md

 - I am a third-year student at the University of Waterloo studying Computer Engineering.
 - Currently working on LLM Inferencing at [CentML](https://centml.ai/cserve) as a ML Systems Engineer
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/aaron-wang-waterloo/)!
 - How to reach me: a23wang@uwaterloo.ca
-- Connect with me on [LinkedIn](https://www.linkedin.com/in/aaron-wang-waterloo/)!
+- Interested in ML, HPC, Systems
 <!--
 **AaronWang04/AaronWang04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.